juliuszint/vis-satellite/README.md

 The `meshes` directory contains Wavefront (.obj) files for all the geometry used.
 The `shader` directory contains source code for a fragment and vertex shader with very primitive lighting.
 The `simdata` directory contains a single `.txt` file with all the satellite informations and the `textures` directory contains colortextures as well as a empty normal texture.

 #### Source
-Five `.cs` files make up the entire source code for this small program.
+Five `.cs` files make up the entire source code for this tiny program.

 `Utils.cs` is a small file with two extension methods for working with embedded resources.
 One for loading the entire resource as string and the other for opening a stream to a embedded resource.